Frank Hawks

-Frank Monroe Hawks (March 28, 1897 – August 23, 1938) was a pilot in the United States Army Air Service during World War I and was known during the 1920s and 1930s as a record breaking aviator, using a series of Texaco-sponsored aircraft, setting 214 point-to-point records in the United States and Europe.
+Frank Monroe Hawks (March 28, 1897 – August 23, 1938) was a pilot in the United States Army Air Service during World War I and was known during the 1920s and 1930s as a record breaking aviator, using a series of Texaco-sponsored aircraft and setting 214 point-to-point records in the United States and Europe.
 Prolific in the media and continually in the "public eye", in the 1937 The Mysterious Pilot movie serial, Hawks was billed as the "fastest airman in the world."
 A popular saying from the time was, "Don't send it by mail ... send it by Hawks."
 After retiring from a career as an air racer, he died in 1938, flying an experimental aircraft.

 Early years

 Born in Marshalltown, Iowa, on March 28, 1897, Hawks attended grammar school before his parents who were actors, joined a stock company and toured Minnesota.
 Hawks took on juvenile parts during his parents' engagements but when the family settled in California, Hawks resumed his formal schooling and graduated in 1916 from a high school in Long Beach.
 An early exposure to the thrill of flying came when Hawks convinced local Long Beach air field owners, the Christofferson brothers, to give him a free flight in exchange for a newspaper article.
 He had convinced the owners that a high school student's impressions would result in increased interest in flying and more business for the air field.
 It worked and Hawks was able to parlay a series of pleasure flights.
 After enrolling at the University of California where he played halfback on the freshman football team, Hawks enlisted in 1917 when war was declared.